triangledirt/books/RAPE!.md

 "You think I can make you happy.
 When I touch you.
 That I could touch you just right."

 "You just don't stop, do you?
 I don't want to be with you.
 We're never getting together.
 I'm tolerating you out of the goodness of my heart because you seem pathetic and you obviously don't have any friends.
-You carry around that book which you obviously haven't read---"
+You carry around that book which you obviously haven't read—"

 "I has read this book, bitch."